-Below please find the latest and best resources for doctors for getting quickly up to speed on everything to do with hypermobility spectrum disorders and all forms of the Ehlers-Danlos Syndromes.
+Below please find the latest and best resources for doctors for getting quickly up to speed on everything to do with Hypermobility Spectrum Disorders (HSD) and all forms of the Ehlers-Danlos Syndromes (EDS).

 This information is subject to change over time.
 Notify me at info@ ohtwist dot com with questions.
-It is compiled from my personal observations of thousands of patients (upwards of 100,000 across hundreds of online groups) over the last ten years online on Facebook and Twitter and MeWe.
+It is compiled from my personal observations of thousands of patients (over 100,000 across hundreds of online groups and Twitter) over the last ten years online on Facebook and Twitter and MeWe and Mastodon.
 As well as of hundreds met in person as a support group leader since 2012.
 And many doctors who follow me (and I them) on Twitter and elsewhere.
 I keep it as up to date as possible at all times.
-LAST UPDATED: March 16, 2023
+LAST UPDATED: July 3, 2023

-So while there may not be studies available backing up all of these observations yet because science takes time, you can think of me as a “reporter from the field” if you will, giving you some key pointers based on my semi-photographic memory of thousands of posts online.
+So while there may not be studies available backing up all of these observations yet because science takes time and always lags (always), you can think of me as a “reporter from the field” if you will, giving you some key pointers based on my semi-photographic memory of thousands of posts online.

 NB Opportunities to receive CMEs and keep up to date with the latest in the field of hypermobility spectrum disorders and EDS are listed at the bottom of this page.